keatchong/GettingDataAndCleaningData/README.md

 # Objective

-Purpose of the script is to process raw data from various files as shown in Input and produce tidy_data.txt (showing Average values of each variable for each activity and each subject) as output via the below sub-activities :
+Purpose of the script is to process raw data from various files as shown in Input and produce tidy_data.txt Showing Average values of each variable for each activity and each subject) as output via the below sub-activities :
-     - Merges the training and the test sets to create one data set.
++ Merges the training and the test sets to create single data set.
-     - Extracts only the measurements on the mean and standard deviation for each measurement.
++ Extracts only the measurements on the mean and standard deviation for each measurement.
-     - Uses descriptive activity names to name the activities in the data set -Appropriately labels the data set with descriptive variable names.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
++ Rename the activities in the data set to use descriptive activity names
++ labels the data set with descriptive variable names.
++ Creates a second,independent tidy data set with the average of each variable for each activity and each subject.

 # Input